massmoni1983-creator/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Algorithm
 1. Load the Employee dataset and select employee attributes such as satisfaction level, evaluation, projects, working hours, and other relevant features.

-2.Split the dataset into training and testing sets using train_test_split().
+2. Split the dataset into training and testing sets using train_test_split().

-3.Create and train the Decision Tree Classifier using the training data.
+3. Create and train the Decision Tree Classifier using the training data.

-4.Predict employee churn using the test data, calculate the accuracy, and predict whether a new employee is likely to leave or stay.
+4. Predict employee churn using the test data, calculate the accuracy, and predict whether a new employee is likely to leave or stay.

 ## Program:
 ```